 Tax-season day care

-To ease family stress during a hectic time of year, we offer free, on-site child care on tax-season Saturdays at many of our offices.
+To ease family stress during a hectic time of year, we offer free, on-site on tax-season Saturdays at many of our offices.
 The creative program features a weekly theme with fun activities that incorporate art, math, science, music, drama, and writing workshops.

 Alternative work arrangements

 Many staff tailor their work schedules.
-Arrangements are based on particular circumstances and can include telecommuting, compressed workweeks, part-time schedules, and putting in extra hours during tax season with reduced summer schedules.
+Arrangements are based on , and can include telecommuting, compressed workweeks, part-time schedules, and putting in extra hours during tax season with reduced summer schedules.

 Dress for your day

-Hugely popular, this recent addition to our work-life balance programs makes denim optional any day of the week, based on your schedule.
+Hugely popular, this program makes denim optional any day of the week, based on your schedule.
 No client meetings?
 Break out your jeans — even if it’s not Friday.

-After all just when you think you’ve achieved that perfect work-life balance … you guessed it: Something changes.
-So forget evaluating the snapshot, the brief moment in time, and take a longer view.
-What's the work-life mix of scenes in your movie?
+After all just when you think you’ve achieved that perfect work-life balance … you guessed it: Something changes. forget evaluating the snapshot, the brief moment in time, and take a longer view.
+What’s the work-life mix of scenes in your movie?